LEEClab/ms_landscape_permeability_urban_landscapes/README.md

 ## simulated_corridors

-This folder presents the resulting simulated corridors for all species modelled in both simulation scanarios, LandC and LAndC+UrbZ.
+This folder presents the resulting simulated corridors for all species modelled in both simulation scanarios, LandC and LandC+UrbZ.
 The corridors were simulated with LSCorridors package ([Ribeiro et al. 2017](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.12750)), which is freely available in this [Github repo](https://github.com/LEEClab/LS_CORRIDORS).

 ## code